 A Confidentiality Disclosure Agreement ("CDA") may also be referred to as a Nondisclosure Agreement, Secrecy Agreement or Confidentiality Agreement.
 The purpose of this type of agreement is to ensure that confidential information belonging to a party (or parties) to the agreement is protected.
 The CDA can be "one-way" when, for example, a sponsor is providing information to a PI so that he/she can determine if he/she wishes to participate sponsor's study.
 The CDA may be a two-way agreement when the PI and sponsor will both be disclosing confidential information in their discussions with one another.
 Both types of these CDAs are available in the Forms & Tools.
 If the sponsor-provided CDA does not require an institutional signature, review by OCM is not required.
 If an institutional signature is required, or if VUMC is a party to the agreement, OCM must review the CDA prior to signatures.

-New CDAs must be submitted eletronically via PEER.
+New CDAs must be submitted electronically via PEER.
 There is an expediated process for such submissions and processing of CDAs and fast-tracked.

 How will OCM handle your CDA?

-- New CDAs are promptly assigned to a Contract Analyst and reviewed within 1 working day of receipt of an editable electronic document.
+- New CDAs are promptly assigned to a Contract Analyst.